 a kitchen canteen providing daily hot meals for our workforce

 Co-workers work alongside staff and volunteers on all elements of our enterprise, gaining work and life skills.
-We accept co-workers who are independent in terms of their personal care and welcome support workers to attend where appropriate to ensure that all trainees have the best experience at Phoenix.
+We accept co-workers who are independent in terms of their personal care and welcome support workers to attend where appropriate to ensure that all co-workers have the best experience at Phoenix.

 For more information please contact us.